Non-exchangeable mean-field theory for adaptive weights: propagation of dissociatedness and graphon sampling lemma: Discussion and Future Perspectives

-\end{conj} Connecting our adaptive systems to classical models of collective behavior, such as the Cucker-Smale model \cite{bolley2011stochastic, gerber2025uniform, ha2009simple} is a particularly interesting problem.
-Investigating whether the dynamics similar to \eqref{eqn:decay_SDEs} can be viewed as a ``delayed'' Cucker-Smale system, where the alignment potential adapts based on particle histories, could provide new insights into both non-exchangeable systems and the mechanisms of collective motion.
+This limit bridges our model with the classical exchangeable mean-field theory.
+Analogous singular limits have been previously analyzed in the context of discrete states and weights in \cite{bayraktar2021mean}.
+However, the extension to continuous collective motion models, such as the Cucker-Smale model \cite{bolley2011stochastic, gerber2025uniform, ha2009simple}, remains an interesting avenue for future research.
+From this viewpoint, the adaptive dynamics \eqref{eqn:decay_SDEs} can be interpreted as a ``delayed'' Cucker-Smale system, where the alignment strength is not determined instantaneously by the current configuration but adapts based on the particles' interaction history.
+Investigating these memory effects could provide new insights into both the non-exchangeable systems and the fundamental mechanisms of collective motion.